 Gulf Islands National Seashore

 Located on the western end of the Florida panhandle, Gulf Islands National Seashore is a 150-mile (241km) stretch of undeveloped beach.
-What it lacks in tourist traps it makes up for in sheer beauty, and camping, hiking and bicycling in the isolated, protected regions is a treat for travellers looking to get away from the crowded resorts of southern Florida.
+What it lacks in tourist traps, it makes up for in sheer beauty.
+Camping, hiking, and biking in the isolated regions is a treat for travellers looking to get away from the crowded resorts of southern Florida.
 The park includes several islands, including Santa Rosa Island (home to the popular Fort Pickens Campground), Perdido Key, Horn Island, and West Ship Island (home of Fort Massachusetts).
 There are limited restaurants and shops in the Gulf Islands National Seashore region, though most camping sites are near enough to coastal beach communities that visitors don't need to bring everything with them and will find necessary amenities not too far away.

 Telephone: (228) 875 9057

 Opening times: Daily from 8am-9pm